Aliases for PSMA3 Gene

 GeneCards Summary for PSMA3 Gene

 PSMA3 (Proteasome Subunit Alpha 3) is a Protein Coding gene.
 Diseases associated with PSMA3 include Hiv-1.
-Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
+Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.

 UniProtKB/Swiss-Prot Summary for PSMA3 Gene